mollerhoj/Scandinavian-ULMFiT/README.md

+We're in the process of releasing BERT models as well.
+Get the first one here: https://github.com/mollerhoj/danish_bert

 # Scandinavian ULMFiT

 Inductive transfer learning has greatly impacted computer vision, but existing approaches in NLP still require task-specific modifications and training from scratch.